 An acquired brain injury (ABI) is brain damage that may affect a person of any age, from infancy through old age.
 Cerebral palsy, in some cases, may be the result of an acquired brain injury, damage that is caused after birth.
-With acquired cerebral palsy, it is easier to determine the ultimate cause, such as a fall, but it makes no difference to the severity of symptoms or course of treatment.
 At any age, an ABI may lead to mild to severe impairment and disability that is temporary or permanent.
 There are treatments and therapies though, that can help a person recover and learn to live with permanent disabilities.

 Acquired Brain Injuries Defined

 A brain injury that is acquired occurs after birth.
 Some kind of external trauma like a blow to the head or an internal cause like an infection or stroke causes damage to the brain that result in an ABI.
 Any damage to or malformation in the brain that occurs before a baby is born is considered congenital rather than acquired.
 Damage to the brain caused by a degenerative disorder, like Alzheimer’s or Parkinson’s, is not considered an acquired brain injury.
 An ABI can occur at any point in a person’s life, from infancy through adulthood.

 Acquired brain injuries can be roughly divided into two main types: traumatic brain injuries (TBI), which are caused by some kind of external force or damage, and non-traumatic brain injuries, those caused by something inside the body, such as a stroke or an infection like meningitis.
 The causes of injury define these two types of ABI, but within each category there are many potential causes.